Itera/ekstern-utlegg/README.md

 ## Kubernetes

-To deploy to kubernetes.
-We need to do two things initially:
+To deploy to kubernetes - we need a namespace then we will use helm (v3) to deploy the actual application.

 First the namespace:

     kubectl apply -f k8s-namespace.yml

-Now a secret:

-    kubectl create secret docker-registry regcred --docker-server=docker.mad.itera.no --docker-username=<username> --docker-password=<password> -n ekstern-utlegg

-Finally we can deploy the rest (this can be run for each update):
+Finally we can deploy the rest:

-    kubectl apply -f k8s-deployment.yml
+    cd chart
+    helm install ekstern-utlegg --namespace ekstern-utlegg ./ekstern-utlegg